Accept or Decline Aid

 - Click on the "Financial Aid Information" button

-- Select the appropriate aid year (Please note financial aid for the summer semester is listed under the prior academic year.
-Example: aid for summer 2020 is listed on the 2019-2020 aid year.)
+- Select the appropriate award year (Please note financial aid for the summer semester is listed under the prior academic year.
+Example: aid for summer 2023 is listed on the 2022-2023 aid year.)

 Acceptance of the financial aid funds indicates you understand and agree to any terms your aid may carry.
 You can view information on the funds by clicking on the name of the fund when reviewing in your WVU Portal.